sftcd/openssl/esnistuff/echo.md

 A basic test on localhost works fine with no API changes so far.

+Many of the error handling cases are not well handled in this build so far.

 ## Obvious TBDs

 These are obvious things to do, but I've not done 'em yet:-)